 In moderation, eating coffee beans is perfectly safe.
-However, eating too many could possibly do more than simply give you a stomach ache.
+However, eating too many could do more than simply give you a stomach ache.
 Too much caffeine can be pretty dangerous.
 So how much is too much?
 How many coffee beans can you safely eat?

 Depending on a person’s tolerance, up to 400 mg, a day (or 4 cups of coffee) is thought to be perfectly safe for adults.
 Most doctors say there is no safe amount for kids as they are more likely to be sensitive, and the effects on their bodies are not as well known.

 To keep your caffeine consumption from going over 400 mg, this means you could eat a maximum of about 48 coffee beans per day.
 Of course, this depends on the beans you are eating and how they are roasted.

 Coffee beans are one of the best natural sources of antioxidants in the Western world’s standard diet.
 In fact, it has so many antioxidants it might be one of the healthiest beverages on the planet.
 Just because your ancestors decided long ago to prepare a drink with the fruit of the coffee plant doesn’t mean that it isn’t perfectly okay to eat those same coffee beans.